(Last updated October 2022)

-While I might be somewhat young in life and my career (and yes to those who know me personally, I am referring to my 30 something years of age as young), I’ve somehow already amassed over 13 years experience in the corporate world and with this, a lesson or two to share on building a career.
+While I might be somewhat young in life and my career (and yes to those who know me personally, I am referring to my 35 years of age as young) still, I’ve somehow already amassed over 15 years of experience in the corporate world and with this, a lesson or two to share on building a rewarding career.

 Why should I read this?

 Well, you don’t have to, of course, however, if you want some honest insight on how you can make that long-dreamed career move, then maybe I can help.